POLYGONAL DEFINITION & CLASSIFICATION

 Opus Caementicium – the foundational Roman construction method consisting of a mix of aggregate such as rubble, volcanic tuff, or bricks and mortar (often made with volcanic pozzolana ash for hydraulic strength).
 It was used to build durable walls, vaults, and domes.

 Vitruvius also describes two additional techniques within the quadratum typology: Opus Isodomum and Opus Pseudoisodomum.
-Opus Isodomum and Opus Pseudoisodomum are ancient Greek and Roman stone masonry techniques characterized by precisely cut rectangular stone blocks, yet they differ in uniformity.
+Opus Isodomum and Opus Pseudoisodomum are ancient Greek stone masonry techniques characterized by precisely cut rectangular stone blocks, yet they differ in uniformity.
 According to Vitruvius, Isodomum uses consistent block heights throughout each horizontal course while pseudoisodomum utilizes varying, often alternating, course heights.
 Neither style appropriately describes polygonal masonry.

 The absence of references to polygonal masonry in Vitruvius is significant for several reasons.
 First, De Architectura presents itself as a comprehensive account of Roman building practices, encompassing both earlier traditions and those current in Vitruvius’ own time.
 The omission of polygonal masonry—despite its clear and widespread presence throughout Italy at the time of writing—suggests that the Romans did not credit themselves with this form of construction, or at the very least regarded it as lying outside the established Roman architectural tradition.